Thinkful-Ed/invoicing/README.md

 You may bill up to 3 hours for completing your onboarding and reviewing the curriculum.
 Please pace, prioritize, and bill accordingly.

 ***How long does it take to get paid?***
-We reserve the right to pay invoices within 2 weeks of receiving them.
+We reserve the right to pay invoices within 30 days of receiving them.
 Bill.com predicts most transfers take 2-3 business days from the day payment is initiated, but we advise you to anticipate complete transfer within 5 business days.

 ***How often should I invoice?***
 We encourage you to submit your invoices every 2-4 weeks.